Caveatron/Calibration/README.md

 Calibration Documentation and Calculators

 Includes the following items:
-- Setup & Calibration Instructions
+- Setup & Calibration Instructions for Caveatron Rev B and Caveatron SV
 - Excel Calculators for Initial Calibration